arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	}
 	````

-	>**Note:** The elements added to the view model provide the time taken to load the product catalog from the repository, a flag to indicate whether the cache is enabled, and an identifier for the catalog object returned by the call to **GetProducts**.
+	>**Note:** The data added to the view model provide the time taken to load the product catalog from the repository, a flag to indicate whether the cache is enabled, and an identifier for the catalog object returned by the call to **GetProducts**.
 The view displays the object ID to allow you to determine whether the instance returned by the call to the repository has changed.
-This feature will be used later in the exercise, when you enable the local cache.
+This feature will be used later in the exercise when you enable the local cache.

 1. Add a new action method to the **HomeController** to enable or disable the cache from the UI of the application.